-Keywords: Magnetohydrodynamic flow; Micropolar fluid; Porous medium; Stagnation point; Stretching plate.
+Keywords: Magnetohydrodynamic flow; micropolar fluid; porous medium; stagnation point; stretching

-1. Introduction
+1 Introduction

 The increasing significance of non-Newtonian fluids in the engineering and manufacturing processes has boosted researchers and engineers interest in studying the characteristics and behaviour of such types of fluid under various situations and geometries.
 These fluids are particularly important in real industrial applications, such as in polymer engineering, crude oil extraction, food processing, to mention but a few.
 However, as a result of diverse fluid characteristics, in nature, all the non-Newtonian fluids cannot be explained by a single constitutive model.
 It has been observed that the Navier-Stokes equations of classical hydrodynamic can not adequately describe the rheological characteristics of complex fluids of industrial significance.
-These have led to the development of various kinds of non-Newtonian fluid models depending on different physical characteristics such as: Casson fluid, Jeffery fluid, Maxwell fluid, Johnson-Segalman fluid, Ostwald De-Waele power law fluid, Micropolar fluid a few of many (Chen et al., 2011).
+These have led to the development of various kinds of non-Newtonian fluid models depending on different physical characteristics such as: Casson fluid, Jeffery fluid, Maxwell fluid, Johnson-Segalman fluid, Ostwald De-Waele power law fluid, Micropolar fluid a few of many [1].

-The experiment carried out by Holt and Fabula (1964), Vogel and Patterson (1964) on fluids with small amount of polymeric additives shows that fluids with additives manifest a reduction in skin friction near a rigid body.
+The experiment carried out by Holt and Fabula [2], Vogel and Patterson [3] on fluids with small amount of polymeric additives shows that fluids with additives manifest a reduction in skin friction near a rigid body.
 This phenomenon can neither be captured nor explained by the Newtonian fluid mechanics.
-Eringen (1966, 1972) initiated the theory of micropolar fluids and as well derived the constitutive equations for the theory of thermo-micropolar fluids.
+Eringen [4,5] initiated the theory of micropolar fluids and as well derived the constitutive equations for the theory of thermo-micropolar fluids.
 These are fluids with microstructure which constitute a substantial generalization of the Navier-Stokes model and opens up a new field of potentials application.
-By this theory, each element of the fluid is associated to two sets of degrees of freedom: (a) translatory degrees of freedom, giving rise to velocity, and (b) rotation and stretch, allowing the particles to undergo independent intrinsic spins and homogenous deformation (Eringen, 1972).
+By this theory, each element of the fluid is associated to two sets of degrees of freedom: (a) translatory degrees of freedom, giving rise to velocity, and (b) rotation and stretch, allowing the particles to undergo independent intrinsic spins and homogenous deformation [5].

 The concept of micropolar fluid deals with a class of fluids that exhibit certain microscopic effect arising from the local structure and micromotion of the fluid element.
-Examples of micropolar fluids are: polymeric fluids, fluid suspensions, animal blood, liquid crystals, colloidal fluids, clouds with dust (Ahmadi, 1976; Hayat et al., 2011).
-A detailed review, on the theory and applications of micropolar fluids, was given by Lukaszewicz (1999).
-The boundary layer flow of such fluids was first studied by Peddieson and McNitt (1970) and Wilson (1970).
+Examples of micropolar fluids are: polymeric fluids, fluid suspensions, animal blood, liquid crystals, colloidal fluids, clouds with dust [6,7].
+A detailed review, on the theory and applications of micropolar fluids, was given by Lukaszewicz [8].
+The boundary layer flow of such fluids was first studied by Peddieson and McNitt [9] and Wilson [10].

-The flow and heat transfer over stretching surfaces find practical applications in technological processes such as extrusion of plastic sheet, glass blowing, artificial fibers and polymeric sheets, heat materials traveling between a feed roll, textile and paper production (Khan et al,2015).
-The pioneering work on stretching sheet was done by Crane (1970) and extended by Gupta and Gupta (1977) to include heat and mass transfer on stretching sheet with suction or blowing.
-Recently, Mishra et al., (2016) numerically studied chemical reaction and Soret effects on hydromagnetic micropolar fluid along a stretching sheet.
+The flow and heat transfer over stretching surfaces find practical applications in technological processes such as extrusion of plastic sheet, glass blowing, artificial fibers and polymeric sheets, heat materials traveling between a feed roll, textile and paper production [11].
+The pioneering work on stretching sheet was done by Crane [12] and extended by Gupta and Gupta [13] to include heat and mass transfer on stretching sheet with suction or blowing.
+Recently, Mishra et al. [14] numerically studied chemical reaction and Soret effects on hydromagnetic micropolar fluid along a stretching sheet.
 The authors found that flow reversal occur for microrotation in the presence of inertial coefficient and porosity of the medium.
 The imposition of magnetic field on the study of flow and heat transfer past stretching plate has motivated researchers due to its practical applications in areas such as hot rolling, the extrusion of polymer sheet from a die, the cooling of metallic sheets.
 In such processes, the properties of the end products depend on the kinematic of stretching and the rate of cooling.
-The rate of cooling can be controlled by drawing the sheets in an electrically conducting fluid subjected to a magnetic field (Mukhopadhyay, 2013.)
+The rate of cooling can be controlled by drawing the sheets in an electrically conducting fluid subjected to a magnetic field [15].